LiorHai24/Theatre_Homework/Instructions.md

 - Confirm showtime has available seats

 ### Security Considerations

+> **Important**: Security is critical when handling user data and API requests.
+Follow these practices to ensure your application is secure.

+**Security Best Practices for API Consumers**:

+- Always use HTTPS in production environments
+- Never expose API keys or authentication tokens in client-side code
+- Implement proper error handling that doesn't reveal sensitive system information
+- Validate and sanitize all user inputs before sending to the API
+- Use secure storage for user credentials and tokens
+- Implement rate limiting on the client side to prevent accidental abuse
+- Monitor API usage for suspicious patterns

 **Authentication & Authorization**:
 - Implement JWT (JSON Web Tokens) or OAuth2 for user authentication